 How we tested

 But shopping for espresso machines is complicated.
-They range in price from well under $100 for basic machines to elaborate, glossy marvels that can set you back as much as $8,000.
+They range in price from about $100 for basic machines to elaborate, glossy marvels that can set you back more than $8,000.
 And that’s for a machine without a grinder or a scale, both of which experts say are necessary for the best results.
 Since we know that coffee tastes best if the beans are ground just before brewing and we didn’t want to mess around grinding and portioning coffee in the early morning, we decided to focus on models that have grinders built in, which dramatically narrowed the field.
 Because most Americans enjoy milky espresso drinks such as cappuccinos and lattes, we chose only machines that included a method of frothing milk.
-We also capped the price at $1,000, high enough to (we hoped) ensure quality but not so high as to be, well, ridiculous.
-We bought six machines priced from $374.99 to $999.95—five with grinders and one that uses pods.
+We also capped the price around $1,000, high enough to (we hoped) ensure quality but not so high as to be, well, ridiculous.
+We bought six machines priced from about $400 to about $1,000—five with grinders and one that uses pods.

 We knew what we wanted in an espresso machine.
 First and foremost, it should make espresso as good as a barista can produce, and you should be able to customize the brew strength and size to your taste.
 Second, the machine must be easy to use and relatively straightforward to maintain.
 Brewing a drink or two should not make much of a mess, take too long, or require a discouraging amount of fuss for a busy weekday morning.